New Zealand travel

-Passengers are now able to travel from New Zealand to New South Wales quarantine-free if:
+You can continue to travel from New Zealand to Australia, quarantine-free, if:

-- they have been in New Zealand for 14 days or more and not been a designated hotspot, and
+- you have been in New Zealand for 14 days or more and not been in a designated COVID-19 outbreak location, and

-- they are travelling to Australia on a quaratine-free flight.
+- you are travelling to Australia on a quarantine-free flight.

 Travellers arriving from all other overseas destinations will continue to undergo health screening before being taken to a hotel for mandatory 14-day quarantine.
 More information on quarantine arranagements for international travellers can be found here.

 Check the status of each state and territory border on Tourism Australia's Australian Travel Status Map below.